QuantumArioso/cs260-startup/README.md

 - Frontend calls endpoints: information sent and displayed in meetings.jsx

 ### DB/Login Deliverable
-- Supports new user registration:
+- Supports new user registration: Completed (on login page)
 - Supports existing user authentication and logout:
 - Stores application data in MongoDB:
 - Stores and retrieves credentials in MongoDB: